 On Jan.
 14, 2015, World News Daily Report published an article titled "Australia: 600 Pound Woman Gives Birth to 40 Pound Baby."
 (The claim resurfaced when it was reproduced by the generally satirical site NYMeta on 4 June 2015.)

-According to the original claim, an unnamed “single mother” in Australia weighing 600 lbs. gave birth to what was possibly the largest baby in recorded history:
+According to the original claim, an unnamed "single mother" in Australia weighing 600 pounds gave birth to what was possibly the largest baby in recorded history:

 A 600-pound woman has given birth to a 40-pound baby at Perth's King Edward Memorial Hospital, a record breaking weight that could possibly make the newborn the largest baby ever born, reports the Western Australian Herald this morning.

 The baby of gigantic size surprised doctors and staff members who were not fully prepared for such an event but miraculously managed to give birth to the 40-pound (18 kilos) baby who remains in a healthy state, has confirmed a hospital spokesman.The single mother who's [sic] delivery necessitated a surgical incision in the mother's abdomen and uterus was done to prevent any harm to the baby and mother's health and was undergone without any complications.

 The article included a purported quote from the woman's doctor, whose name was also not provided:

 "I have dealt with other women suffering from obesity before but this birth will stick with me until I die" he told reporters with a large grin.
 "I truly believed there was two or even three babies in there" he commented laughingly, "but no, it was just one big sturdy guy.
 He obviously has a career as a future rugby player" he added with humor.